QuickBooks Blog

 5. Profit margin equation

-To get a better understanding of how your business uses its revenues to generate profits, use the profit margin equation.
+To better understand how your business uses its revenues to generate profits, use the profit margin equation.
 This accounting formula not only shows the overall health of your company, but it also helps derive a better strategy:

 Profit margin = net income ÷ sales